 The lateral trochlea inclination angle is regarded as the most important measurement for evaluation of Trochlear dysplasia.
+This angle says something about the osseous support for the kneecap.
 This is the angle of the outer part of the groove (Trochlea), compared to line in the back of the knee between the two femur condyles.
-In other words the more steep the outer edge of groove, the more stability it provides for the kneecap, thereby preventing for coming out of the joint.
+In other words the more steep the outer edge of groove, the more stability it provides for the kneecap.
+A high angle prevents the kneecap for coming out of the joint.
 Further if the angle is below 11 degress it means trochlear dysplasia (shallow groove).
-Pleae notice the examples below - left is normal - right demonstrates trochlear dysplasia.
-Read more here
+Please notice the examples below - left is normal - right demonstrates trochlear dysplasia.
+Read more here.

 Patella tilt - Trochlear dysplasia